7heKnight/dkkt-project/README.md

 Requirement
 ---
+- Operating System OSX or Linux only
-Python version 3.5 or above
+- Python version 3.5 or above
+- jq

 Installation
 ---